okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js/main/index.md

 <ApiLifecycle access="ie" /><br>
 <ApiLifecycle access="Limited GA" /><br>

-This guide explains authentication fundamentals using Auth JS, formally known as the Okta Auth JavaScript SDK, and provides a simple SPA application to demonstrate a sign-in use case.
+This guide explains authentication fundamentals using Auth JS, known more formally as the Okta Auth JavaScript SDK, and provides a simple SPA application to demonstrate a sign-in use case.

 ---